uqzhichen/uqzhichen.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News

+- *2025.06*: &nbsp; One paper on Test-Time Adaptation has been accepted to ACM MM 2025.
+Paper coming soon.

 - *2025.06*: &nbsp; One paper on [Zero-Shot Learning](https://arxiv.org/abs/2503.10252) has been accepted to ICCV 2025.

 - *2025.05*: &nbsp; Serve as Guest Editor for Complex & Intelligent Systems (JCR-Q1) ([Special Issue on Efficient AI for Resource-Constrained and Complex Applications](https://link.springer.com/collections/fcaeibbcig)).